mikeirvine/Capstone-Equipment-Rental/README.md

 8. [References](#references)

 ## Context & Key Question: <a name="context_key_question"></a>
-### How can a construction equipment rental company in the midwest improve equipment demand forecasting so the right equipment is in the right store at the right time?
+### How can a construction equipment rental company in the midwest improve equipment demand forecasting so the right equipment is at the right store location at the right time?

 At construction jobsites and industrial plants, companies often rent specialized heavy equipment, rather than own it.
 The equipment is expensive, specialized, and costly to maintain.
 Oftentimes, specialized equipment is only needed for a few days or weeks for a particular phase of a construction project, or temporary maintenance shutdown at a plant.
 So it makes more economic sense to rent the equipment.